ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-scc.md

 ## Integration overview
 {: #caveonix-scc-overview}

 The integration allows Caveonix Cloud to send VMware infrastructure findings to the Security and Compliance Center Dashboard.
-Caveonix Cloud conducts comprehensive infrastructure compliance scans encompassing VMware NSX-T, VMware ESXi, and VMware vCenter Server components.
+Caveonix Cloud conducts comprehensive infrastructure compliance scans encompassing VMware NSX-T, VMware ESXi, and VMware vCenter components.
 After the vulnerability assessment process is successfully completed, Caveonix Cloud forwards the findings and you can access the evaluated findings through the Security and Compliance Center dashboard.
 The integration uses a Security and Compliance Center Batch job in Caveonix Cloud, which transmits the assessed findings to the Security and Compliance Center platform.
 Currently, Caveonix Cloud supports 267 rules to evaluate VMware infrastructure findings.

 If you are using the Security and Compliance Center private endpoints, then no connection to the Internet from your Caveonix Cloud instance is required.
 Any firewall that you placed between the Caveonix Cloud instance and the private endpoint needs an outbound policy that enables TCP port 443.
 If you are using the public Security and Compliance Center endpoints, then a connection to the Internet from your Caveonix Cloud instance is required.
 Use a firewall or configure a proxy server to enable this communication as the Caveonix Cloud instance is only connected to the {{site.data.keyword.cloud_notm}} private network.
 {: note}